 All students entering the Johnston Public Schools must present proof of immunizations that meet the requirements set forth by the RI Department of Health.

 Please click "Immunization Info" for details.

 Dental: Grades K-5, and Grade 10

 Vision: Grades K-5, Grade 7, Grade 9

-Hearing: Grades K-3
+Hearing: Grades PK-3

 Scoliosis: Grades 6-8